dv367/planning-cmu/README.md

 # planning-cmu
 This repo consists of implementation of different planning techniques on Turtlebot3 burger.
 Algorithms are in files named as "main_".

+> Book: Principle of Robot Motion